lapinek/platform-scripting/README.md

 {"status":"success","data":[{"id":"1","employee_name":"Tiger Nixon","employee_salary":"320800","employee_age":"61","profile_image":""}, . . . ,"code":200}
 ```

-To evaluate the Groovy script you will need to change the "type" and teh "file" values in the cURL request data:
+To evaluate the Groovy script you will need to change the "type" and the "file" values in the cURL request data:

 ```bash
 curl -k -X POST \